VyasNml/P25041_DataAnalysis01_Py/README.md

 **Project Title: Visualizing_Team_Standings Data Analytics Project**

 # 🔍 Overview

-This project is part of my coursework at Lovely Professional University for the subject INT375 - Python for Data Science.
-The objective was to analyze and visualize sports standings data to uncover team performance insights.
+This project is a learning-based attempt to analyze and visualize sports standings data, with the goal of uncovering insights into team performance.
+The process helped in upskilling through hands-on experience with data analysis and visualization techniques.

 # 🛠️ Technologies Used

 • Python

 • Pandas

 • Matplotlib

 • Seaborn

 • Jupyter Notebook / VS Code

-r:The plotted lines show the variation in point differentials among the top 3 teams in each season.
-Sharp rises or dips suggest standout performances or weaker competition.
-Patterns such as narrowing gaps can imply more competitive leagues, whereas wide gaps may indicate a few dominant teams.

 # 🎯 Objectives & Visual Insights

 1️⃣ **Objective 1**: Analyze how team wins have changed across different seasons to identify performance trends.

 **Description**: We analyze the top 3 teams per season based on points_differential, offering a clearer view of team dominance than win counts.
 The goal is to visualize how their performance shifts across seasons.